 The tried and tested route from freshly minted creative graduate to paid junior professional usually involves a pit-stop as a studio intern. to scramble onto the first rung of the creative career ladder, paying your dues on a placement is pretty much a prerequisite – and can involve making copious cups of tea.

 But how do you secure that perfect internship, that placement of your dreams that's challenging and inspiring, nurturing and fun in equal measure?
 And how do you make an impression once you get it?
+Read for some of the answers, then check out our article on how to transform a design internship into a job.

 01. Start close to home